 Children needing long term placement

 - These children will participate on the above mentioned level system as well.
-However, once they turn 17 years of age, maintain a 2.5 GPA (if they are still attending school), and they have maintained level five for 18 weeks, they may participate in the Transitional Living Program.
+However, once they have shown a predetermined amount of progress they may participate in the Transitional Living Program.
 These residents still live in the cottage, but they receive more privileges and more responsibility.

-- Once these children are ready to leave the program (after their 18th) birthday, (they may do so whenever they wish), New River Ranch will do everything possible to assist them in finding appropriate housing, job and/or schooling.
+- Once these children are ready to leave the program, New River Ranch will do everything possible to assist them in finding appropriate housing, job and/or schooling.
 Also, New River Ranch welcomes all previous residents to return during the holidays should they have no other place to go.

 Special Circumstances and Situations